nrfconnect/ncs-zigbee/docs/migration.rst

 .. _migration:

-Migration guide for R22 to R23 Add-on
+Migration guide for R22 to R23 add-on
 #####################################

 .. contents::